marrious11/marrious11/mimic11.md

 - [Momark](https://momark.site) `now running live`Now technically on a pause 🔄
 - Google Summer of Code (Gsoc) @GDG Buea. `from April 2023`.
 I may not take the GSoC internship again due to outreachy one
 - [Outreachy](https://www.outreachy.org/)  `from May 9, 2023 to August 25, 2023`

+### - GDSC Hackathon Buea :)
+> 04-02-2023 : It was hot, tough, and overwhelming at the same time.
+I loved the challenge 🇧🇩